phisn/algebraic-server-reconciliation/docs/main.typ

     ),
   ),
   caption: [Client-side prediction accuracy from Player 1's perspective.
 Both algebraic (purple dashed) and rollback (blue dashed) reconciliation produce identical predictions that maintain a consistent offset from the server's authoritative state (red solid), demonstrating equivalent prediction quality.]
-) <fig:exp1-moving-comparison>
+) <exp1-moving-comparison>

-The perspective from Player 1's client, shown in Figure @fig:exp1-moving-comparison, reveals the prediction dynamics that make modern networked games playable despite latency.
+The perspective from Player 1's client, shown in @fig:exp1-moving-comparison, reveals the prediction dynamics that make modern networked games playable despite latency.
 Both algebraic and rollback reconciliation maintain identical prediction trajectories, consistently leading the server's authoritative position by approximately 30 ticks, exactly the network delay period.
 This offset represents the fundamental characteristic of client-side prediction: the client shows where the player will be once the server processes their inputs, not where the server currently believes them to be.
 The perfect alignment between algebraic and rollback predictions confirms that our method preserves the essential responsiveness of client-side prediction while eliminating the computational overhead of repeated simulation.
 The smooth transitions at velocity change points (every 30 ticks) demonstrate that both methods handle prediction updates gracefully, without introducing additional artifacts or discontinuities.

 #let data_chart_1 = json("data/stationary-observe-comparison.json")
 #figure(